Geriatric Medicine & Palliative Care Current Research

 Division of General Internal Medicine and Clinical Innovation

 Close collaboration with colleagues in the Division of General Internal Medicine and Clinical Innovation strengthens our commitment to mentorship and education.
 Senior faculty in both divisions provide mentorship to junior faculty across specialties and wide-ranging interests, including community health centers, nutrition, and complex interventions.
-We partner on educational initiatives for both trainees and faculty, including career development and situational objective structured clinical examination in the New York Simulation Center for the Health Sciences.
-Future collaborations, including studies on recruitment and retention in clinical trials, are in the planning phases.
+We partner on educational initiatives for both trainees and faculty, including career development and situational objective structured clinical examination (OSCE) in the New York Simulation Center for the Health Sciences.
+These longstanding collaborative efforts have culminated in the Engagement in Longevity and Medicine (ELM) study on recruitment and retention in clinical trials, which utilizes group objective structured clinical examination (GOSCE) training for research staff to build a model of best practices for recruiting ADRD patients.

 External Research Partners

-To promote resource sharing and multisite trials, we foster and maintain close collaborations with other academic institutions, including Indiana University; University of Rochester; University of Michigan; University of California, Los Angeles; Yale School of Medicine; and The Graduate Center of The City University of New York.
+To promote resource sharing and multisite trials, we foster and maintain close collaborations with other academic institutions, including Indiana University; the University of California, Los Angeles; University of Minnesota; and The Graduate Center of The City University of New York.
+We also work closely with public health institutions including the Alzheimer’s Association, CaringKind, Department for the Aging in New York, and SCAN Health Plan.